-- Frequency 13% - Mostly in boys older than 10 years of age - Eighty percent with stage I and with a survival rate of 75% after surgical excision alone - In advanced stages, chemo- and radiotherapy
+- Rate: 13 % are teratocarcinoma. - Mostly in boys older than 10 years of age. - Eighty percent with stage I who have an overall long-term survival of 75 % after surgical excision alone. - In advanced stages, chemo- and radiotherapy.

 16.8.5 Testicular Seminoma (in Adults)